ekirving/refpanel/README.md

 ./run_pipeline.sh &
 ```

-:warning: **This will take a long time**: Please make sure you run this on a server with at least 500Gb of RAM and as
+:warning: **This will take a long time**: Please make sure you run this on a server with as many CPUs, and as much RAM,
-many cores as possible.
+as possible (e.g., this pipeline was developed on a machine with 96 cores and 755Gb of RAM).